rsksmart/devportal-1.0/courses/blockchain-developer.md

 Rootstock Blockchain Developer Course.

 [](#top "collapsible")
-- Where can I go for help?
-  > A:
-  > Go to the Rootstock community slack: https://rsk.co/slack,
-  > and ask questions on the #rsk-user-course channel.
-- Is there a time frame for completing the course?
-  > A:
-  > No, this course is entirely self paced,
-  > and materials are available on demand.
 - Are there any prior requirements for taking the course?
   > A: This course does not require any pre-requisite knowledge
   > about blockchain or web3;